Day 1: Arrival in Kathmandu 1338m

 We pick you up from Tribhuvan International Airport, Kathmandu, and drop you to hotel in Thamel.
-Overnight at a Hotel Marshyangdi in Kathmandu.
+Overnight at a 4-star hotel Kathmandu Guest House in Kathmandu.

 We visit UNESCO’s World Heritage Sites: Boudhanath Stupa, Pashupatinath Temple, and Swoyambunath Stupa with our experienced tour guide by our private van.
 This tour will give you an insight of the rich history and culture of Nepal.
 Today, you will also be introduced to our guide and he will brief you about the trip.
-Overnight at a Hotel Marshyangdi in Kathmandu.
+Overnight at a 4-star hotel Kathmandu Guest House in Kathmandu.

 Morning we drive after breakfast in hotel.
 Relishing stunning view of the mountains, we fly off to Pokhara.
 After landing in Pokhara, we drive on a highway road till Nayapul.
 From Nayapul, we drive on a rough off-road till we reach Hille by 4W driving.
 We take a short break, and then we begin our trek to Ulleri.
 We trek along the countryside till we reach Tikhedhunga.
 We climb up stone paved stairs till we reach Ulleri, the village of Magar.
 Overnight at a lodge in Ulleri.